jefdaj/cryptoisland/src/posts/2024/12/10/how-electionguard-counts-encrypted-votes/index.md

 # Multiple options per ballot

-Each ballot is really a vector with an encrypted number per candidate/option.
+Each ballot is really a data structure with an encrypted number per candidate/option.
 The main election config says which ones belong to which contests.
 Let's say our ballot has two contests, one with two options and one with three.
-It could be represented in R like this:
+It could be represented in R using a vector:

 ~~~{ .txt }
 c(n,n , n,n,n)